The High and the Mighty (film): Filming

 Filming took place from November 16, 1953, to January 11, 1954, on a Goldwyn Pictures lot and Warners soundstages in Hollywood.
 Most of the cast sat in the passenger cabin for weeks during filming.
 Cast members recalled disliking the experience; Claire Trevor called it "a dreary picture to make".
 Some cast members passed the time by staying in character in between shots and doing cryptograms.
 During cold weather, the soundstage was not properly heated, and cast members suffered from the cold.
 Wayne and Stack did not face similar problems since they were filmed separately and comfortably in the cockpit set.
 Additional filming took place in San Francisco as well as at the Royal Hawaiian Hotel and Waikiki Beach in Hawaii.

 At one point during filming, Wayne attempted to assert himself as director.
 Wellman argued publicly with him in defense of his directorial control, telling Wayne: "Look, you come back here behind the camera and do my job, and you're going to be just as ridiculous doing it as I would be going out there with that screwy voice of yours and that fairy walk and being Duke Wayne".
 Despite the initial issues on set, the two otherwise had a positive relationship and worked together on later films, including Track of the Cat and Blood Alley.

 Aircraft feature prominently in The High and the Mighty, including two unusual aviation events: the U.S. Coast Guard's short-lived use of the B-17/PB-1G "Dumbo" rescue aircraft along with a brief launch clip of experiments with the U.S. Navy JB-2 version of the V-1 (an early kind of cruise missile) at an atomic missile test site.
 The postwar use of piston-engine aircraft in oceanic flights was a key element of the film, which required the use of a then-modern airliner.

-Wellman, an accomplished pilot in real life, purposely maintained the point-of-view of the flight path of the seemingly doomed airliner traveling as the support staff in San Francisco would observe it: flying from the west to the east, from Honolulu to San Francisco, film frame right to film frame left, except during takeoff and landing.
+Wellman, a pilot in real life, maintained the point-of-view of the flight path of the airliner traveling as the support staff in San Francisco would observe it: flying from the west to the east, from Honolulu to San Francisco, film frame right to film frame left, except during takeoff and landing.
 Similarly, the U.S. Coast Guard rescue plane was shown flying from San Francisco to towards the stricken airliner, film frame left to film frame right.

 The film was initially budgeted at $1.32 million, but cost overruns led to a total cost of $1.47 million.
 For directing, Wellman received $100,000 as well as a portion of the film's profits.
 Wayne earned $175,000 in addition to a percentage of the film's box office receipts.